toledompm/devops-culture/data_quality_governance/README.md

 ## Data quality trust in security and privacy

 Priorize the security of our data with strong privacy standards to build a relationship with clients.

+### LGDP

+Never expose personal data from clients, should be always encripted and setup with different access privileges with rules than others data, with this we can create a trust relationship with clients and mantaining with privacy policy.

+### Developers access

+Every employee has roles with privileges to access data, each role is given with a clear purpose and reviewed and deprovisioned when no longer is necessary.